monsoonmaelstrom/book2/book2.md

 Ten minutes later, Giorgi’s paper is on fire.
 I look at Peter and raise my eyebrows.
 Then I wade back into the stream and give Giorgi two pieces of paper rolled into cones.
 “Figure out how to light them both at the same time,” I tell him and walk back to the shore.

 “How did you know?”
-Peter asks me.
+Peter asks me, curiosity shining in his blue eyes.

 “Giorgi understands wanting something and letting yourself have it.
 He gets the idea of imposing your will on the world with the expectation that it will obey.
 You can look at him and practically see it,” I say softly.
 “He’s not… warm and fuzzy the way most people are.
 He’s a lot more like me than anyone else here is.”